NullPxl/traverse/README.md

 * Initial idea for this came from reading [this bellingcat blog post](https://www.bellingcat.com/resources/how-tos/2015/07/23/unveiling-hidden-connections-with-google-analytics-ids/)

-Traverse currently uses [spyonweb](http://www.spyonweb.com/) [free, requires api key], [nerdydata][https://www.nerdydata.com/], [publicwww](https://publicwww.com) [free, requires api key], and page scraping to look for and retrieve data from google analytics and adsense ids, or a user supplied string.
+Traverse currently uses [spyonweb](http://www.spyonweb.com/) [free, requires api key], [nerdydata](https://www.nerdydata.com/), [publicwww](https://publicwww.com) [free, requires api key], and page scraping to look for and retrieve data from google analytics and adsense ids, or a user supplied string.
 * This tool is currently still in "beta", and more will come (check out the todo list below for my current ideas)

 ## On the TODO list:
 * Clean up output
+* Implement [Shodan's](https://shodan.io) `html:"string"` for string search, doesn't ever seem to do anything for tracking tags though.
 * Support Facebook Pixel
 * Support [Google Tag Manager](https://support.google.com/tagmanager/answer/6103696)
 * Suggested Google dorks and Query strings (for nerdydata, publicwww, etc.)